Elastic Compute Cloud (EC2)

 --output text | tee key.pem

-You can assign necessary permissions to the key pair file using the following command:
+You may need to assign necessary permissions to the key files for security reasons.
+This can be done using the following commands:

 $ chmod 400 key.pem